abdur-rahman54/Docker/jupyter-notebook/README.md

 1. Navigate to the directory containing the Dockerfile:
 Open a terminal and change to the directory where your `Dockerfile` is located.
-For this case:
+For this project, use:

 	```
 	cd Docker/jupyter-notebook/
 	```
-2. Build the Docker image:
+2. Build the Docker Image:

 	Use the `docker build` command to create the Docker image.
 The `-t` flag tags the image with a name (`jupyter` in this case).